account-banned/m3u-tools/README.md

 # M3U Tools

-This folder contains several scripts to manipulate and convert M3U files.
+A collection of scripts to manipulate and convert M3U files.

 ## Requirements